Model Theory of R-trees: Introduction

 In Section 7 we introduce the class of richly branching pointed $\R$-trees with radius $r$ and axiomatize this class.
 The associated theory is denoted $\rbRT_r$.
 We then show that $\rbRT_r$ is the model companion of $\RT_r$.
 The theory $\rbRT_r$ is the main object of study in this paper.

 In Sections 8 and 9 we verify the main model-theoretic properties of $\rbRT_r$.
 We show that this theory is complete and admits quantifier elimination.
 We characterize its types over sets of parameters and use this to show $\rbRT_r$ is $\kappa$-stable if and only if $\kappa = \kappa^\omega$; hence this theory is strictly stable (stable but not superstable).
 We also show that $\rbRT_r$ is not a small theory; indeed, its space of $2$-types over $\emptyset$ has metric density character $2^\omega$.
 (The space of $1$-types over $\emptyset$ is isometric to the real interval $[0,r]$ with the usual absolute value metric.)
 We give a simple geometric characterization of the independence relation of $\rbRT_r$.
-Finally, we show that non-algebraic types have built-in canonical bases (\textit{i.e.}, these bases are sets of ordinary elements in models of $\rbRT_r$ and do not require the introduction of imaginaries).
+Finally, we show that non-algebraic types have built-in canonical bases ({ie}, these bases are sets of ordinary elements in models of $\rbRT_r$ and do not require the introduction of imaginaries).

-In Section 10 we discuss some models of $\rbRT_r$ that have been constructed within the theory of $\R$-trees \cite{DP1,DP2} and some other models that arise in geometric group theory.
+In Section 10 we discuss some models of $\rbRT_r$ that have been constructed within the theory of $\R$-trees by Dyubina and Polterovich \cite{DP1,DP2} and some other models that arise in geometric group theory.

-In Section 11 we show that $\rbRT_r$ has very few isolated $n$-types over $\emptyset$ and conclude that it has no atomic model (equivalently, it has no prime model).
-Then we use amalgamation constructions to build large families of models of $\rbRT_r$ and to characterize its isolated types over $\emptyset$.
-For each infinite cardinal $\kappa$, we show there are $2^\kappa$ many pairwise non-isomorphic models of $\rbRT_r$ of density character $\kappa$.
+In Section 11 we use amalgamation constructions to build large families of models of $\rbRT_r$ and to characterize its isolated types over $\emptyset$.
+For each infinite cardinal $\kappa$, we show there are $2^\kappa$-many pairwise non-isomorphic models of $\rbRT_r$ of density character $\kappa$.
 This is the maximum possible number of models, and the models we construct are, in fact, pairwise non-homeomorphic.
+We show that $\rbRT_r$ has very few isolated $n$-types over $\emptyset$ and conclude that it has no atomic model (equivalently, it has no prime model).

-In Section 12 we briefly discuss how the results in this paper could be obtained for the full class of pointed $\R$-trees (\textit{i.e.}, without imposing a boundedness requirement).
+In Section 12 we briefly discuss how the results in this paper could be obtained for the full class of pointed $\R$-trees ({ie}, without imposing a boundedness requirement).